FreerkvdB/Uni-Projects/FirstYearProjects/README.md

 ## 🔧 How to Use

 To explore a specific project:
-1. Navigate to its subfolder.
+1. Navigate to the Zip folder.
-2. Review the included files (code, documentation, assets).
+2. Download the Zip folder.

 ---

 > 💡 **Note:** These projects reflect my learning progress as a first-year IT student and are not production-ready software.
+These projects are group-based and are not solely my own work.